realworldocaml/book/en/compiler-output-formats.md

 This error points directly to the correct line number that contains the typo.
 Once you fix the problem, you can remove the manual annotations if you prefer more succinct code.
-You can also leave the annotations there, of course, to help with future refactoring and debugging.
+You can also leave the annotations there of course, to help with future refactoring and debugging.

 ### Modules and separate compilation

+We explained the basic relationship between source files and modules earlier in [xref](#files-modules-and-programs).
+We'll cover how the compiler pipeline implements this in more detail now.

 The OCaml module system composes software components together by explicitly defining type signatures for a collection of functions.
 The module language